Welcome to the Fort Wayne Parks & Recreation Department

 Once you have explored the parks and recreational areas, let us know how we are doing.
 Your feedback is very important to us.
+Please complete our on-line survey.
 Our overall customer service rating continues to run over 90%!!

 We take great pride in striving to be one of the best Park & Recreation Department's in the nation.
-We are proud of the fact that we have been accredited since 2004.
 Check back often and see what new and cool things we have in store for you.

 705 E. State Blvd.